BreninSul/java-timer-scheduler/README.md

-This is small lib for easy run scheduled jobs in thread per job (SchedulerType.TIMER_PER_TASK) or virtual thread per job mode (SchedulerType.SINGLETON_VIRTUAL_THREADS)
+This is small lib for easy run scheduled jobs in thread per job

-Configure with properties

-Beans in Spring Boot will be automatically registered in ConfigurableTransactionAutoConfiguration with defined properties ConfigurableTransactionTemplateProperties (prefix synchronisation).
+    - SchedulerType.THREAD_PER_TASK - Creates timer(and thread) for every task.
+Task will not be executed when previous is not completed
+    - SchedulerType.VIRTUAL_THREAD_PER_TASK_NO_WAIT - One common timer is created, virtual thread for any task.
+Task will be executed when previous is completed
+    - SchedulerType.VIRTUAL_THREAD_PER_TASK_WAIT - One common timer is created, virtual thread for any task.
+Task will not be executed when previous is completed

 add the following dependency: